Opinions on the Jyllands-Posten Muhammad cartoons controversy: Criticism of Muslim reactions

 Commentators who characterize the Muslim reaction as hypocritical claim to several inconsistencies.
-First, the numerous anti-Semitic publications in Arab media.
+First, the numerous antisemitic publications in Arab media.
 One website, Filibuster Cartoons, pointed out this criticism in a political cartoon.
 Also countries like Syria, Saudi Arabia, and Libya where demonstrations are tightly controlled, have been accused of allowing violent riots as a distraction.
 In the case of Syria, protests would not be inconvenient in light of the current Hariri investigation.

-Various commentators across the political spectrum view the Muslim reaction to the cartoons, be it the actual violence or the non-violent justification for the violence, as evidence of what Samuel Huntington predicted in his 1993 book, The Clash of Civilizations, namely, "…the fundamental source of conflict in this new world will not be primarily ideological or primarily economic…the dominating source of conflict will be cultural…"
+Various commentators across the political spectrum view the Muslim reaction to the cartoons, be it the actual violence or the non-violent justification for the violence, as evidence of what Samuel Huntington predicted in his 1993 book, The Clash of Civilizations, namely, "the fundamental source of conflict in this new world will not be primarily ideological or primarily economic... the dominating source of conflict will be cultural…"

 Daniel Pipes argues that the pattern of events shows Muslim hypocrisy and supremacism: